IELTS Speaking Sample 23

 Q. Can you tell me some famous landscapes or scenic spots in your hometown?

 A. There are, in fact, plenty of renowned and beautiful places in Sutton and many tourists find it a great place to stay during their entire vacation period.
 This town has more than 89 parks and each of them is quite beautiful.
 Manor Park, Morden Hall Park and Carshalton Lavender Fields are my personal favourite and they give an impression of pure natural beauty.
 Moreover, St Nicholas churchyard, St Nicholas clocktower, All Saints Church, Christ Church, Landseer Road Conservation Area and many more are some of the prominent landscapes in this town.
 As I have already said, Sutton has a number of big international companies and this is the sixth most important shopping area in the whole London.
-Several works of public art, large library, four conservation areas and many parks makes it a worth visiting place.
+Several works of public art, large library, four conservation areas and many parks make it a worth visiting place.

 Q. Can you tell me some history of your hometown?

 A. Well, I do not know that much about the history of my hometown, which is Sutton.
-But I will try to give you as much historical details as I know about my hometown.
+But I will try to give you as many historical details as I know about my hometown.

 The name Sutton came from OLD English words 'suth' and 'tun' which means 'the South farm'.
 It was probably in relation to Mitcham and Morden that it was considered southerly.
 Archaeological finds in the region date back over ten thousand years, but the first substantial evidence of habitation comes from the excavation of a Roman villa in Beddington.
 On 10th May 1847, the railway station was opened in this area and in afterwards it contributed towards the hike of the population in this area and gradually the village developed into a town.

-Sutton Masonic Hall was built in Grove Road by freemasons from the locality in the year 1897.
+Sutton Masonic Hall was built in Grove Road by Freemasons from the locality in the year 1897.
 Freemasons have met there since its foundation, apart from a two-year interval during the Second World War when the military requisitioned the hall.
 It also served as a temporary shelter for people displaced from their homes.

 At the beginning of the 20th century, the High Street had become heavily built up and many changes took place during this century.
 Between 1940 and 1944 more, during the second world war, more than 400 bombs were dropped on Sutton and Cheam, and a local "bomb map" was produced after the war recording the date and type of bomb.